paulhectork/halp/mongodb.md

 # MONGO DB

-the use case is MongoDB community edition used in Ubuntu/Linux, in a self-hosted context.
+The use case is MongoDB community edition used in Ubuntu/Linux, in a self-hosted context.

 ---